-- salaries and employee-related expenses, including stock-based compensation and benefits for personnel in research and development functions; - costs incurred under clinical trial agreements with investigative sites; - costs to acquire, develop and manufacture preclinical study and clinical trial materials; - costs associated with conducting our preclinical, development and regulatory activities, including fees paid to third party professional consultants, service providers and our scientific advisory board; - payments related to licensed products and technologies; and - facilities, depreciation and other expenses, including allocated expenses for rent and maintenance of facilities.
+- salaries and employee-related expenses, including stock-based compensation and benefits for personnel in research and development functions; - costs incurred under clinical trial agreements with investigative sites; - costs to acquire preclinical study and clinical trial materials;

+- costs associated with conducting our preclinical, development and regulatory activities, including fees paid to third party professional consultants, service providers and our scientific advisory board; - payments related to licensed products and technologies; and - · facilities, depreciation and other expenses, including allocated expenses for rent and maintenance of facilities.

-Research and development costs, including third party costs reimbursed by Santen and I-Mab as part of such collaborations, are expensed as incurred.
+Research and development costs, including third party costs reimbursed in connection with our collaboration agreements, are expensed as incurred.
 We account for nonrefundable advance payments for goods and services that will be used in future research and development activities as expenses when the service has been performed or when the goods have been received.